Label Component Reference

 By dragging the TTF font file and BMFont font file into the

-Font attribute in the Properties panel the Label component can alter the rendering font type.
+Font property in the Properties panel the Label component can alter the rendering font type.
 If you want to stop using a font file, you can use the system font again by checking

 Use System Font.